wso2/docs-is/en/docs/deploy/migrate/what-has-changed.md

         TOTPAuthenticationEndpointEnableTOTPPage="totpauthenticationendpoint/enableTOTP.jsp"
         ```

     3. Unlike the earlier versions of the Identity server, the TOTP authenticator of IS 5.12.0 does not offer sending the TOTP via email as a default option.
-Add the following configuration to the ```deployment.toml``` file, to enable sending the TOTP through Email.
+Add the following configuration to the ```deployment.toml``` file to enable sending the TOTP through Email.

         ``` js
         [authentication.authenticator.totp.parameters]